 If FMR and FNMR are selected, the developer may follow the same scenario and collect five samples from each test subject.
-However, FMR/FNMR is a comparison subsystem measure while FAR/FRR is a system level measure, therefore FAR/FRR should be selected in FIA_MBV_EXT.1 if the developer considers the specific test scenario to measure the performance.
+However, FMR/FNMR is a comparison subsystem measure while FAR/FRR is a system level measure, therefore FAR/FRR should be selected in FIA\MBV\EXT.1 if the developer considers the specific test scenario to measure the performance at the system level.